Empyre: Main plot

-Captain Marvel speaks to Super-Skrull about how Captain America is having a hard time gathering the military to help fight the Cotati.
-Super-Skrull mentions that the troops are bickering with each other, and that Tanalth has sequestered herself from the command deck.
-At Avengers Mountain, Tony Stark is working on another Iron Man armor as Mister Fantastic informs him about the Pyre, which they plan to use on the Sun.
-In Wakanda, Black Panther is leading his allies and the Wakandan army in fighting the Cotati.
+At Avengers Mountain, Tony Stark is working on another Iron Man armor as Mister Fantastic informs him about the Pyre, a weapon which they plan to use on the Sun.
+In Wakanda, Black Panther is leading his allies and army in fighting the Cotati.
 At Lake Victoria, Quoi and the Swordsman Cotati hear that the battle is not over as She-Hulk, Invisible Woman, and the Thing arrive with Mantis to confront them.
-She-Hulk is soon revealed to have been possessed by the Cotati, while Wiccan suspects that Hulkling has been possessed as well.
+She-Hulk is revealed to have been possessed by the Cotati, while Wiccan suspects that Hulkling has been possessed as well.
 Mister Fantastic informs Tony Stark that there is a Death Blossom in Wakanda and with the Pyre triggered, they have nine minutes to save the world.

-Meanwhile, Jo-Venn and N'kalla free She-Hulk from the Cotati and Captain Glory discovers that R'Kill is impersonating Hulkling.
-As the Swordsman Cotati informs Quoi that the Dark Harvest has failed, Black Panther recovers and engages the Swordsman while Mister Fantastic arrives to confront Quoi.
-Black Panther destroys the Death Blossom while the X-Men destroy a second Blossom on the Moon.
-The Cotati agree to surrender while Black Panther returns the Sword of Space to Hulkling.